The Civil Aviation Act 2023 came into effect on 5 April 2025.

 Ministry operations (Ministry and Secretary functions)

-The Act introduces a modern registration system for airports, replacing the current Airport Authorities process.
+The Act introduces a modern registration system for airports, replacing the Airport Authorities process.
 This includes a requirement called a regulatory airport spatial undertaking (RASU) for some airports.

 The Ministry is responsible for: